kennes913/sksh/src/content/posts/explore-the-logger.md

 2020-07-15 21:50:24.464 | INFO | pkg.baz: This is an INFO statement.
 {{< /highlight >}}

-All of the messages are formatted according to the central configurations `"lib"` logging formatter and what was output were only the `INFO` level messages.
-After activating `pkg.bar` and `pkg.baz`'s loggers, only their messages we're output and following that, `pkg.foo`'s logger was activated so all 3 loggers eventually output statements.
-I then "deactivated" all of them and the logging went silent.
+All of the messages are formatted according to the central configuration logging formatter and they were `INFO` level messagse.
+After activating `pkg.bar` and `pkg.baz` loggers, logger messages from only those specific loggers output.
+Next, I activated the `pkg.foo` logger and on the next call to each `run_statements()` function, all 3 loggers output statements.
+Using `deactivate_stream_log`, I deactivated all loggers and the logging went silent.

-What's going on here is that I'm selectively choosing what module's logger I want to see messages from at some given point in execution.
+What's going on here is that I'm selectively choosing what logger(s) to stream to standard out.
 Why is this useful?
-Because it allows the developer to choose what modules they want to debug with finer-grained control.
-Often packages will contain a lot of modules, so that when you run `getLogger("some.module")`, you're often getting only a single module's logging which can sometimes be noisy and unhelpful depending on the implementation.
-The pattern above allows you to tune into the statements that matter to you during runtime debugging/inspection.
+Because this functionality gives the developer the ability to choose what modules they want to debug during runtime.
+Often imported dependencies contain lots of modules and when you run `getLogger("some.module")`, you often get logging statements from modules and packages you do not want.
+Of course, this depends on how the packages logging was implemented, but I've run into this annoyance before several times.
+The above pattern allows you to tune into the statements that matter to you during runtime debugging/inspection.

-We're able to do this by mutating the handlers attribute on specific loggers within the hierarchy of loggers stored in the `logging.root.manager` object.
+ I was able to do this by mutating the handlers attribute on specific loggers within the hierarchy of loggers stored in the `logging.root.manager` object.
 This object is responsible for building the logging hierarchy and holds all of the loggers that have been initialized during the runtime of your program.
 By accessing the `manager.loggerDict`, I can build different types of handlers -- in this case a `logging.StreamHandler` -- and append and pop this from the list of handlers attached to specific loggers.
 Here's what that object looks like in this script:

 {{< highlight python >}}
 In [1]: logging.root.manager.loggerDict